KSExcel Reference

 soql | string | required | Any valid SOQL query string |

-target | string | "A1" | Write target — cell address or sheet-qualified address |
+target | string | active cell | Write target — cell or sheet-qualified address |

-options.hideId | boolean | true | Whether to hide the Id column |
+options.hideId | boolean | true | Hide the Id column |

-options.autofit | boolean | true | Whether to auto-fit column widths after writing |
+options.autofit | boolean | true | Auto-fit column widths after writing |

 Returns: { tableName: string, address: string, rowCount: number, totalSize: number }